 In the US, there are two versions: an unlocked edition that’s GSM and CDMA capable across the networks, and a summer-bound CDMA model for Sprint.

-In the UK, it has launched early at London's prestigious Selfridges and eventually came to Carphone Warehouse on May 5.
-More UK retailers and carriers coming on board through the month.
+In the UK, it was launched early at London's prestigious Selfridges and eventually came to Carphone Warehouse on May 5.
+More UK retailers and carriers have come on board, including John Lewis and Currys.

 - BlackBerry's signature keys return, spurning the new all-screen trend